andersthorbeck/puzzle-solver-prolog/README.md

 On Ubuntu Linux, [install SWI-Prolog](https://www.swi-prolog.org/build/PPA.html) using a Personal Package Archive (PPA).
+On MacOS, install SWI-Prolog using Brew.

+    $ brew install swi-prolog

 See the [quickstart documentation](https://www.swi-prolog.org/pldoc/man?section=quickstart) for how to load prolog files with SWI-Prolog.